MicrosoftDocs/Viva/Viva/goals/postgresql-integration.md

 5. **Validate** the query using the **Query Result**.

 6. Select **Next > Save**.
 You should be able to see the PostgreSQL icon right next to your OKR.
-The sync happens once every hour, however, if you would like to initiate the sync manually, select the PostgreSQL icon, and select refresh icon.
+The sync happens once every hour.
+However, if you would like to initiate the sync manually, select the PostgreSQL icon, and select refresh icon.

 You have successfully linked your objective to a database in PostgreSQL to update the status of the corresponding OKR automatically based on the data present in the connected database.